 - What did I do differently that made these SUMMER successes possible?

-- What obstacles did I anticipate 10-11 weeks ago and make plans for to insure my SUMMER successes?
+- What obstacles did I anticipate 10-11 weeks ago and make plans for, to ensure my SUMMER successes?

 For one hour in the late afternoon or early evening of your chosen day review your written reflections from STEPS 1 & 2, which have primed you to answer these questions.

 - What desired reality, in your personal and professional life, do you want to be celebrating when the summer gives way to fall?
 [Yes, the desired reality is a goal, but in case you resist goal setting hold on to the desired reality.]

 - Does the desired reality energize you?
 (Works best if it does.)

 - Will this desired reality enhance the lives of others?
 (Works best if it does.)